gr125/cse15l-lab-reports/labreport1.md

 (working directory: `/home`)
 ![](/labreport1_screenshots/cat_noarg.png)
 - When `cat` is used with no arguments, the terminal reads the user input and prints it until the command execution is halted.
 - In the given example, the `cat` command printed back the user input, such as `j` and `hello`.
 The same behavior occured when directory paths like `lecture1/` and file paths like `lecture1/messages/en-us.txt` were written as inputs.
-The command only stopped with the `^C` keyboard shortcut, which is used to halt execution.
+The command execution stopped with the `^C` keyboard shortcut, which is used to halt execution.
 - This is not an error.

 **Example 2: directory path as argument**